 No matter how good you are at your job, there comes the point where you have to wonder if outside perspective could help.
 After all, you’re only human.

-But how can you be sure if procurement consulting will actually solve your problem, or make your job easier?
-What if the consultant makes you look like you don’t know what you’re doing?
+There are many options when it comes to procurement consulting but how can you be sure if hiring a consultant will actually solve your problems or make your job easier?
+What if the consultant makes it look like you don’t know what you’re doing?
 How much can you expect to pay them?

 If you’re interested in procurement consulting but are struggling with these questions, keep reading, this post is for you.

 What keeps you from thriving in your role?
-Too often it's things we can't control – a bad boss, a toxic work culture, etc. But there are also times when it's something more simple, something we can change.
+Too often it's things we can't control – a bad boss, a toxic work culture, and so on.
+But there are also times when it's something simpler, something we can change.

 - You’re creating elaborate workarounds because you don’t have the right technology